-EM Strasbourg organized a conference on the future of digital in Europe in the European Parliament hemicycle on Wednesday, October 10, 2018.
-This event, organized as part of the launch of the CLUE module, was attended by 400 university masters students, with special appearances from 5 MEPs, research lecturers at EM Strasbourg and company managers.
+EM Strasbourg organized a conference on the future of digital technology in Europe in the chamber of the European Parliament on Wednesday, October 10, 2018.
+This event, organized as part of the launch of the CLUE course set, was attended by 400 master's students, with special appearances from five MEPs, research lecturers at EM Strasbourg, and company managers.

-New at EM Strasbourg Business School for the 2018-2019 academic year, the CLUE is a new course set that oversees the School's initiatives on the international scene in general and in Europe in particular.
-“Our aim is to give greater prominence to our intercultural dimension”, stresses Enrico Prinz.
+New at EM Strasbourg Business School for the 2018-2019 academic year, CLUE is a new course set that oversees the School's initiatives on the international scene in general and in Europe in particular.
+“Our aim is to give greater prominence to our intercultural dimension,” stresses Enrico Prinz.

-The CLUE validates the follow-up of the compulsory activities to raise awareness about intercultural management, the European economic context, and English language teaching.
-It is thanks to this course unit which is part of degree programmes (from post-baccalaureate to courses equivalent to 5 years of higher education) that future human resources professionals, logistics coordinators, financiers, marketers, and others will be able to mix and learn to work together in an international environment.
+Through its mandatory activities, CLUE raises awareness about intercultural management and the European economic context and improves students' proficiency in English.
+Thanks to this course set common to all programs of study (from undergraduate to master's programs), future human resources professionals, logistics coordinators, financiers, marketing specialists, and others will be able to learn to work together in an international environment.

-“This approach will enable them to get to know each other better and to create a network outside their speciality,” explains Marie-Hélène Broihanne, Director of the Masters and Executive Education Programs at EM Strasbourg.
-This module outlines actions which aim to give students the keys to develop with ease in a multicultural context, in particular by reinforcing their European culture and giving them the keys to a management style open to others in order to increase their employability.
+“This approach will enable them to get to know each other better and to create a network outside their speciality,” explains Marie-Hélène Broihanne, Associate Dean for the Master's & Executive Education Programs at EM Strasbourg.
+This course set aims to give students the tools to thrive in a multicultural context, in particular by reinforcing their European culture and giving them the keys to a management style open to others in order to increase their employability.